Tagged by Keiko to continue the wonders!

 Instinctively, NoGender’s eyes scoured the room for the water source for such enormous feat.
 It was astonished to see that all of it came flowing out of the slit beneath the bathroom door, and that its own left hand was what transformed the ebbing water into the majestic jet that pinned the monster to the wall.

-“H-how…” Before NoGender could finish phrasing its question, he felt a hand on its remaining shoulder.
+“H-how…” Before NoGender could finish phrasing its question, it felt a hand on its remaining shoulder.
 NoGender gasped when it saw the shock red hair and opal earrings beneath the black cloak of the person who touched it.

 It hadn’t been it after all – how could it ever come to possess such power!
 It had been her all along – the figure controversial for bending souls rather than natural elements – the Sanguine Necromancer, Ligeia D. Mortem.